Mahasthangarh: Geography

-Mahasthangarh (Pundranagar), the ancient capital of Pundravardhana is located 11 km north of Bogra on the Bogra-Rangpur highway, with a feeder road (running along the eastern side of the ramparts of the citadel for 1.5 km) leading to Jahajghata and site museum.
+Mahasthangarh (Pundranagar), the ancient capital of Pundravardhana, is located 11 km north of Bogra on the Bogra-Rangpur highway, with a feeder road (running along the eastern side of the ramparts of the citadel for 1.5 km) leading to Jahajghata and site museum.
 Buses are available for Bogra from Dhaka and take 41/2 hours for the journey via Bangabandhu Jamuna Bridge across the Jamuna River.
 Accommodation is available at Bogra.

 It is believed that the city in the area was decided upon because it is one of the highest areas in Bangladesh.
 The land in the region is almost 36 m above sea level, whereas Dhaka, the capital of Bangladesh, is around 6 m above sea level.
-Another reason for choosing this place was the position and size of the Karatoya, which as recently as in the 13th century was three times wider than Ganges.
+Another reason for choosing this place was the position and size of the Karatoya, which as recently as the 13th century was three times wider than the Ganges.

 Mahasthangarh stands on the red soil of the Barind Tract which is slightly elevated within the largely alluvium area.
 The elevation of 15 to 25 metres above the surrounding areas makes it a relatively flood free physiographic unit.

 Discovery

 Several personalities contributed to the discovery and identification of the ruins at Mahasthangarh.
-Francis Buchanan Hamilton was the first to locate and visit Mahasthangarh in 1808, C.J.O'Donnell, E.V.Westmacott, and Beveridge followed.
+Francis Buchanan Hamilton was the first to locate and visit Mahasthangarh in 1808, C.J.
+O'Donnell, E.V.
+Westmacott, and Beveridge followed.
 Alexander Cunningham was the first to identify the place as the capital of Pundravardhana.
 He visited the site in 1879.

 On 19 April 2004, The Daily Star reported that locals were looting bricks and valuables from the site.
-They were also building residences on the site ignoring government regulations.
+They were also building residences on the site in violation of government regulations.